AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/magento-deployment-troubleshooter.md

 +++**Is Adobe Commerce on cloud infrastructure service up?**

 Stuck Deployment – Is Adobe Commerce on cloud infrastructure service up?
-Check [Adobe Magento Commerce Cloud](https://status.adobe.com/products/3350/).
+Check [Adobe Commerce Cloud](https://status.adobe.com/products/3350/).

 a.
 YES – Proceed to [Step 2](#step-2).
 b.
 NO – Maintenance or global outages.
 Check for estimated duration and updates.